baldwindavid/railative/README.markdown

     <option value="5.days">My Overridden Example!</option>
     <option value="1.year">2009-08-20 15:51:05</option>

-Also note that in this example we have specified a two part interval `"1.hour, 11.minutes"`.
+Also note that in this example we have specified a two part interval..."1.hour, 11.minutes".
 The helper will factor in both values when computing the label's timestamp.

 Example 5: Relative Seconds Example with median time